-Till here we see that $A(m,n)$ and $B(m,n)$ can be expressed as power series with resepect to $\frac{x(1-x)p_1^2}{(1-x)p_2^2+x(p_1-p_2)^2}$ once we expand all hypergeometric functions.
-The resulting $x$-integrals are well-defined term by term.
-We then conclude that the commutative limit exists.
+Till here we see that $A(m,n)$ and $B(m,n)$ can be expressed as power series with respect to the factor $\frac{x(1-x)p_1^2}{(1-x)p_2^2+x(p_1-p_2)^2}$, once we expand all hypergeometric functions.
+The resulting $x$-integrals are well-defined term by term, thus we conclude that the commutative limit exists.
 Explicit calculation gives its value to be